Darrell Armstrong: Indiana Pacers

 After appearing in the 2006 NBA Finals with the Mavericks, he was traded to the Indiana Pacers in exchange for guard Anthony Johnson in July 2006.
 Armstrong was released by the Pacers on October 1, 2007.

 New Jersey Nets

 After being released by the Pacers, Armstrong signed with the New Jersey Nets after clearing waivers.
 He appeared in 50 games in 2007–08, averaging 2.5 ppg in 11.0 minutes, and buried three 3-pointers in his final appearance of the season.

 Player profile

 Despite his short height, Armstrong had the ability to dunk.
 He accidentally completed a reverse layup in the 1996 Slam Dunk Contest, which was deemed the worst dunk in the competition's history by Kenny Smith.
-Subsequently, he was awarded last place in the contest, and was never invited to compete again.
+Subsequently, he was awarded last place in the contest.

 Coaching career

 On January 26, 2009, the Dallas Mavericks hired Armstrong to be assistant coach for player development.
 Armstrong helped coach the Mavericks to win the 2011 NBA Finals.
 In April 2025, he was removed from the media website after being arrested on a charge of aggravated assault.